HoSnoopy/rasdaq_gasjet/README.md

 #### Usage
 You can run the server on the raspberry by:

-    ./rdcli ./--host IP_ADRESS --port 1234 --server
+    ./rd_server

 and accordingly the client by:

-    ./rdcli ./--host IP_ADRESS --port 1234 --client

-It is recommended to use numerals for IP address.
-To print out the help, type:

-    ./rdcli --help
+    ./rdgui

 ## Acknowledgements
-Many thanks goes to [carlkl](https://github.com/carlkl) for pointing out the wonderful ZeroMQ library.
+Many thanks goes to [carlkl](https://github.com/carlkl) for pointing out the wonderful ZeroMQ library and Erik Bartmann for the good Tutorial.
 # rasdaq_gasjet